formicidae-tracker/documentation/Absolute-know-how:-Working-with-electronics-safely.md

-A list with what we need to mention at some point:
+A list with what we need to mention about working with electronics at some point:

 - Wait at least 30 minutes after switching off the tracking experiment before unplugging the light board due to the capacitors.